Education Initiatives

 Supporting Opportunity and Stability

-Families with Section 8 vouchers can live wherever they choose, as long as their rent meets specific guidelines.
+Families with Housing Choice Vouchers can live wherever they choose, as long as their rent meets specific guidelines.
 Typically the federal government sets these guidelines.
 However, KCHA uses its flexibility as an MTW agency to provide a higher subsidy level in certain parts of the county.
 This gives families with vouchers the ability to live in communities with higher-performing schools while still paying rents they can afford.
 For families who wish to live in high-opportunity areas, KCHA is also developing programs to help them more easily find housing and better navigate the local school system.

 Research shows that changing schools during the middle of a school year disrupts learning both for children who move and the classrooms they leave and join.
 The effects are especially strong for younger children.
 To help reduce this disruption, KCHA counsels families who are considering a move on the ways in which that decision could affect their child.
 We also help them explore other options, such as moving during the summer, or choosing a home in a location that does not force their child to change schools.